brclar15/cmAPLatin/docs/projectPassages/project_ruodlieb.md

  	rege: ablative direct object of conludere as a result of the con- (i.e., cum-) prefix
-        5 	sibi: dative with the compound verb reniti 6 	ludere = “playing,” take as the object of laudavi 7 	obest: take vinci as the subject and miserum me as the object.
+        5 	sibi: dative with the compound verb reniti 6 	ludere = “playing,” take as the object of laudavi 7 	quid = quomodo
+        obest: take vinci as the subject and miserum me as the object.
 By the medieval period, authors were inconsistent about the use of the dative with compound verbs.
         9 	mihi: dative with compound verb constet
       10	subridendo and iocando = subridens and iocans.
 By the medieval period, ablative gerunds were equivalent to nominative present participles.
       11  	quid = aliquid